UniversalDependencies/docs/_id/index.md

 ### Features

-* We propose the use of 13 of 24 features defines in UDv2 features that relevant to Indonesian grammar:
+* We propose the use of 13 of 24 features defines in UDv2 that relevant to Indonesian grammar:
  1. Abbr
  2. Clusivity
  3. Degree